Harry Potter and the Deathly Hallows – Part 2: Plot

 After burying Dobby, Harry Potter asks the goblin Griphook to help him, Ron Weasley, and Hermione Granger break into Bellatrix Lestrange's vault at Gringotts bank, suspecting a Horcrux is there.
 Griphook agrees, in exchange for the Sword of Gryffindor.
-Wandmaker Ollivander tells Harry that two wands taken from Malfoy Manor belonged to Bellatrix and Draco Malfoy; he senses Draco's wand has changed its allegiance to Harry when he took it from Draco.
+Wandmaker Ollivander tells Harry that two wands taken from Malfoy Manor (Note: As depicted in Harry Potter and the Deathly Hallows – Part 1 (2010)) belonged to Bellatrix and Draco Malfoy; he senses Draco's wand has changed its allegiance to Harry when he took it from Draco.
 A horcrux, Helga Hufflepuff's cup, is found in Bellatrix's vault, but Griphook snatches the sword and abandons them.
 Trapped by security, they release the dragon guardian and flee Gringotts on its back.

 Harry has a vision of Lord Voldemort at Gringotts, furious at the theft.
 Harry also realises a Horcrux connected to Rowena Ravenclaw is hidden at Hogwarts.
-The trio apparate into Hogsmeade and Aberforth Dumbledore helps them, revealing that he was the one who sent Dobby to Malfoy Manor.
-He then reveals a secret passageway into Hogwarts, where Neville Longbottom guides them.
+The trio apparate into Hogsmeade and Albus Dumbledore's brother Aberforth helps them, revealing that he was the one who sent Dobby to Malfoy Manor.
+He reveals a secret passageway into Hogwarts's Room of Requirement and summons Neville Longbottom to lead them back into the school.

-Severus Snape threatens any staff or students aiding Harry.
-During a duel, Snape flees from Professor McGonagall, who then rouses Hogwarts for battle.
-Luna Lovegood advises Harry to consult Helena Ravenclaw's ghost.
-Helena reveals Voldemort used dark magic on her mother's diadem, which is hidden in the Room of Requirement.
+As Severus Snape threatens the school staff and students, Harry reveals himself.
+Professor McGonagall duels Snape and forces him to flee before rousing Hogwarts for battle.
+Luna Lovegood advises Harry to consult Helena Ravenclaw's ghost, who reveals that Voldemort used dark magic on her mother's diadem before hiding it in the Room of Requirement.
 In the Chamber of Secrets, Ron and Hermione destroy the Horcrux cup with a Basilisk fang.
-Meanwhile, Draco, Blaise, and Goyle attack Harry, but Ron and Hermione intervene.
-Goyle casts an uncontrollable Fiendfyre curse that kills him, while Harry, Ron, and Hermione rescue Malfoy and Zabini and escape on brooms.
-Outside, Harry stabs the diadem with the Basilisk fang, and Ron kicks it into the fire.
+Draco, Blaise Zabini, and Goyle attack Harry, but Ron and Hermione intervene.
+Goyle casts a Fiendfyre curse that kills him, while Harry, Ron, and Hermione rescue Draco and Zabini and escape.
+Harry stabs the diadem with the Basilisk fang, and Ron kicks it into the fire.

 As Voldemort's army attacks, Harry realises Voldemort's snake Nagini is the final Horcrux.
-The trio overhears Voldemort telling Snape the Elder Wand cannot serve him until Snape dies.
-Nagini attacks Snape, then as he dies, he gives Harry one of his memories.
-Many members of the Order, students, and staff, including Fred Weasley, Remus Lupin, and Nymphadora Tonks, are then killed in the battle at Hogwarts.
+The trio overhears Voldemort telling Snape the Elder Wand cannot serve him until Snape dies, as he killed Dumbledore, the wand's previous master.
+Nagini mortally wounds Snape.
+As he dies, he gives Harry one of his memories.
+Many members of the Order, students, and staff, including Fred Weasley, Remus Lupin, and Nymphadora Tonks, are killed in battle.